postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 * <img alt="External link icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg" width="12px" style="vertical-align:middle;margin-bottom:5px"> - delete the cookie.

 The bottom right corner shows the total time of the capture session, along with the total size of captured traffic.
-If you want to temporarily stop the capture session, select the **Pause** button, and select **Resume** to restart it.
+If you want to temporarily stop the capture session, select the **Pause** button.
+To restart the session, select **Resume**.

 ### Step 5: Stop the debug session and proxy